-As discussed in Sec. a, it is often convenient to use a simplified meso-scale description of the porous medium as a pore network model.
+As discussed in Section Quasistatic models for low capillary, Bond, and Reynolds numbers, it is often convenient to use a simplified meso-scale description of the porous medium as a pore network model.
 This is particularly true when complex percolation mechanisms are encountered.
 Rules describing the flow between and within nodes must be introduced.
-This is relatively straightforward for classical percolation problems (Poiseuille like pressure drop for describing the flow between nodes and quasistatic capillary effects [73, 123]), but these rules must be adapted for dynamic cases.
-Dynamic rules may be introduced directly in the network model [120, 124, 125, 40, 126] under the form of dynamic pressure drop relationships or even a stochastic distribution of the phase entering a node into the adjacent links.
-These rules can be obtained heuristically, experimentally or with the help of localized (i.e., over a small number of pores) direct numerical simulations.
+This is relatively straightforward for classical percolation problems (Poiseuille like pressure drop for describing the flow between nodes and quasistatic capillary effects [73], [123]), but these rules must be adapted for dynamic cases.
+Dynamic rules may be introduced directly in the network model [40], [120], [124]-[126] under the form of dynamic pressure drop relationships or even a stochastic distribution of the phase entering a node into the adjacent links.
+These rules can be obtained heuristically, experimentally, or with the help of localized (i.e., over a small number of pores) direct numerical simulations.
 In that last case, meso-scale simulations are coupled with pore-scale simulations, so that we often refer to such models as hybrid models.
 The idea of such approaches is to couple the pore-network description with local pore-scale simulations carried out with, for instance, a Volume Of Fluid numerical model.
 The local VOF simulations provides the dynamic rules necessary to advance the fluid flow in the pore network model.
-This hybrid modeling is schematically illustrated Fig. 14.
+This hybrid modeling is schematically illustrated in Figure 14.

-As an illustration of the meso-scale approach, Fig. 15 represents the saturation and pressure field obtained by [126] for gas-liquid trickle flows inside fixed beds of spherical particles.
+As an illustration of the meso-scale approach, Figure 15 represents the saturation and pressure field obtained by [126] for gas-liquid trickle flows inside fixed beds of spherical particles.
 The geometry is first obtained using X-ray micro-tomography.
-Then the flow in the throats between pores is described using the results for the annular two-phase flow in tubes described in Sec. a, i.e., the model with cross-terms.
+Then the flow in the throats between pores is described using the results for the annular two-phase flow in tubes described in Section Quasistatic models for low capillary, Bond, and Reynolds numbers, i.e., the model with cross terms.
 Finally, the flow distribution between pores and throats is obtained by solving mass and momentum balance equations.
 While results are promising, further work is needed to make these models operational in engineering practice.
-It must also be reminded that meso-scale models need more computational resources than macro-scale representations.
+It must also be reminded that meso-scale models need more computational resources than macroscale representations.
 Therefore, efforts to obtain more dynamic purely macro-scale models must also continue.